-The entire framework of the proposed CaCL method is presented in { \Fig~\ref{Fig.2}} .
-The CaCL algorithm consists of three sections: (1) a class-aware codebook for features embedding; (2) a generative adversarial image reconstruction and classification; and (3) weakly supervised learning segmentation from embedding features and classification.
+The entire framework of the proposed CaCL method is presented in Fig. \ref{fig2} .
+The CaCL algorithm consists of three sections: (1) a class-aware codebook for feature embedding; (2) generative adversarial image reconstruction and classification; and (3) weakly supervised segmentation from diffuse patterns.